Ace Frehley

-Early life
+Early life, family and education

-Paul Daniel Frehley was born and raised in The Bronx, New York City, the youngest of three children of Esther Anna (Hecht) (1920-2006) and Carl Daniel Frehley (1903-2000).
-His father, from Pennsylvania, was the son of Dutch immigrants, and his mother is originally from North Carolina.
-He has a sister, Nancy, and a brother, Charles, a classical guitarist.
-The Frehleys were a musical family, and when Frehley received an electric guitar as a Christmas present in 1964, he immersed himself in learning the instrument.
+Paul Daniel Frehley was born on April 27, 1951, in The Bronx, New York City, the youngest of three children of Esther Anna (Hecht) and Carl Daniel 'Friebely' Frehley, an electrical engineer.
+His father, the son of Dutch immigrants, was from Pennsylvania.
+His mother was originally from North Carolina and of German and Cherokee descent.

+The Frehleys were a musical family, and when he received an electric guitar as a Christmas present in 1964, Paul immersed himself in learning the instrument.
 "I never went to music school; I never took a guitar lesson, but everybody in my family plays an instrument.
 My mother and father both played piano, his father was the church organist, and my brother and sister both played piano and acoustic guitar."
-Frehley was always surrounded by music, and started playing guitar at age 13.
-He lists Jimi Hendrix, Albert Lee, Buddy Guy, Jeff Beck, B.B.
-King, Led Zeppelin, The Rolling Stones, and The Who as his main influences.
+He was always surrounded by music, and started playing guitar at age 13.
+Jimi Hendrix, Albert Lee, Buddy Guy, Jeff Beck, B. B. King, Led Zeppelin, the Rolling Stones and The Who were his main influences.

-Growing up on the corner of Marion Avenue and 201st Street, off Bedford Park Boulevard (also known as 200th Street) and Webster Avenue in the Bedford Park section of the Bronx, Frehley graduated from Grace Lutheran School at age 13.
-Two of the high schools he attended were DeWitt Clinton High School on Mosholu Parkway and Theodore Roosevelt High School on Fordham Road.
-He got the nickname "Ace" in high school from friends who said he was "a real ace" for his ability to get dates.
-Also in his high school years, a guidance counselor encouraged him to get into graphic arts.
-He later credited guitar playing for "saving his life" as a member of Kiss.
+Frehley had a troubled childhood.
+He joined a local street gang at age 13, although his interest in the gang waned as his interest in music grew.
+He was expelled from several high schools before eventually dropping out altogether.
+During that time he gained the nickname "Ace" because his friends believed that he was "a real ace" with his ability to get dates.
+Even though he dropped out of high school after his band Cathedral started getting gigs, his girlfriend and family convinced him to return to school, finish and get his diploma, which he did.

+He was a keen athlete, but a football injury ended that.
+He loved watching The Who and Cream when they played New York and it confirmed his love of music, which he said saved him by removing him from gang life.

 Music career

+Frehley began playing in local bands during high school.
+At age 18, he worked as a roadie for Jimi Hendrix.

 Early career

-Frehley's earliest bands included The Outrage, The Four Roses, King Kong, Honey, and The Magic People.
+Frehley's earliest bands included the Outrage, the Four Roses, King Kong, Honey (a cover band), the Magic People, and Molimo, who signed with and recorded for RCA Records.
 When Frehley's later band, Cathedral, began getting paying gigs, he dropped out of high school.
 At the insistence of his family and girlfriend, Frehley eventually returned and earned a diploma.
-After graduation, Frehley held a string of short-term jobs, including mail carrier, furniture deliverer, messenger, taxi driver and liquor store delivery person.
+After graduation, Frehley held a string of short-term jobs, including mail carrier, furniture deliverer, messenger, taxi driver, and liquor store delivery person.